Employment Information New Students

 F-1 students may only work in the United States under certain conditions.
-The Office of International Programs must authorize all off-campus employment.
+The Office of Global Initiatives must authorize all off-campus employment.
 Do not apply for off-campus employment without contacting us.
 All on-campus and off-campus employment requires a social security number.

 An F-1 student may accept employment at the institution he/she is authorized to attend.
 Students must be enrolled full time and may begin work immediately without approval from Immigration.
 On-campus employment means work performed on the school's premises or work at an off-campus location which is educationally affiliated with the school.